Ireland in the French Revolutionary and Napoleonic Wars

-Ireland was involved in the Coalition Wars, also known as the French Revolutionary (1792–1802) and Napoleonic (1804–1815) Wars.
-The island, then ruled by the United Kingdom, was the location of the Irish Rebellion of 1798, which was aided by the French.
-A minor, abortive uprising in 1803 resulted in the death of Ireland's chief justice, although this rising was not aided by the French.
+During the French Revolutionary and Napoleonic Wars, Ireland was part of the British Empire.
+From 1792 to 1800, the island was a British client state known as the Kingdom of Ireland, before becoming part of the United Kingdom of Great Britain and Ireland on 1 January 1801 under the Acts of Union 1800.
+Irish nationalists, inspired by the French Revolution, launched the Irish Rebellion of 1798 and Irish rebellion of 1803 to establish an independent Ireland; both were unsuccessful.
+Irish military personnel fought with all sides of the conflicts, though most served with the British.

 Background

-Although parts of Ireland had been under English control since the twelfth century, the English (after 1706 British) government was in control of the entire island by 1700.
-By this time, several wars had occurred, including the Nine Years' War (1594–1603), the Cromwellian conquest (1649–1653), and the Williamite War (1688–1691, part of the larger War of the League of Augsburg).
+Although parts of Ireland had been under English control since the twelfth century, England was in control of the entire island by 1603 due to the Nine Years' War.
+English rule was reaffirmed by the Cromwellian conquest of Ireland and the Williamite War in Ireland, the latter of which was part of the larger Nine Years' War.
+During the 17th and early 18th centuries, the Parliament of Ireland, controlled by the Protestant Ascendancy, passed a series of penal laws against Irish Catholics, imposing a variety of legal disabilities against them.

-Anti-British (and anti-Protestant) sentiment was high in largely Catholic Ireland (with the exception of Protestant-majority Ulster), despite the repeal of most of the restrictive Penal Laws, instituted by the Protestant government in London after the Williamite War, in which Irish rebels had turned out in support of ousted Catholic monarch James II, formerly king of England.
-The Penal Laws, introduced during the reign of Dutch-born king William III, prohibited Catholics from keeping arms, among other things.

-An exodus of Catholic Irish aristocrats, known as the Flight of the Wild Geese, was also a major event in 18th-century Ireland.
+An exodus of Catholic Irish aristocrats, known as the Flight of the Wild Geese, was also a major event in 17th-century Ireland.
 This exodus provided nations such as France and Spain with elite units often known as Irish Brigades.
 Among the more well-known was that of the French Bourbon monarchy.
 Even after the monarchy's fall in the French Revolution, Irish-descended soldiers served successive governments.
 By the early 1790s, tensions in Ireland – and in continental Europe – had grown.
 On the Continent, the new French Republic was embroiled in wars with Britain, the Holy Roman Empire, and other states.
 In Ireland, many dissenters, inspired by events of the French Revolution, founded the Society of United Irishmen, with early members including Theobald Wolfe Tone and Henry Joy McCracken.

 1798 Irish rebellion

 Prelude

-British officials in Ireland had been suspicious of the intentions of the United Irishmen since the founding of the organisation.
+The Dublin Castle administration had been suspicious of the intentions of the United Irishmen since the founding of the organisation.
 When, in 1794, dealings between Tone and the French government were discovered, the group was broken up.
-It soon reorganised, becoming more secretive and even more determined to overthrow the British government in Dublin.
+It soon reorganised, becoming more secretive and even more determined to overthrow British rule in Ireland.
 In late 1796, a large French invasion armada, carrying as many as 14,000 soldiers, arrived off Ireland's south coast.
 Dangerous weather forced the fleet to return to France, though, and a rebellion, seemingly imminent, failed to materialise.

-By 1798, the British had succeeded in attempts to jail leaders of the United Irishmen and had even infiltrated the organisation.
-British excesses against the Catholic population were often ignored by the authorities.
+By 1798, the Dublin Castle administration had succeeded in attempts to jail leaders of the United Irishmen and had even infiltrated the organisation.